-1.2.3 Port A (PA3:0)
+1.1.4 Port A (PA3:0)

-Port A is a 4-bit bi-directional I/O port with internal pull-up resistors (selected for each bit) in 32-lead TQFP and 32-pad QFN package.
-The PA3..0 output buffers have symmetrical drive characteristics with both high sink and source capability.
+Port A is a 4-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
+The PA[3:0] output buffers have symmetrical drive characteristics with both sink and source capability.
 As inputs, Port A pins that are externally pulled low will source current if the pull-up resistors are activated.
 The Port A pins are tri-stated when a reset condition becomes active, even if the clock is not running.